Switzerland & France: Lake Geneva, Annecy & Valleys of the Alps | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Today’s ride is easy and mostly follows a flat paved bike path until Villeneuve.
-When the weather is good, a mid-morning to evening headwind blows up the valley and can slow down the ride.
-From Villeneuve to Montreux, the route, for the first two miles, is a bike lane shared by pedestrians, and then on a regularly trafficked slightly rolling road.
-The Villeneuve to Montreux option requires some caution and is therefore rated easy/moderate.
+Today’s ride is easy and mostly follows a flat, paved bike path until Villeneuve.
+In good weather, a headwind typically blows up the valley from mid-morning to evening, which may slow your pace.
+From Villeneuve to Montreux, the first two miles are along a bike lane shared with pedestrians, followed by a gently rolling road with regular traffic.
+Due to these conditions, this section of the route requires some caution and is therefore rated easy to moderate.

 Included Meals: Breakfast

 Begin your ride by cycling south from your hotel in the Haute-Savoie region.
-Your focus is the breathtaking Lake Annecy—Europe’s cleanest lake thanks to protection measures enacted in the 1960s—and its namesake city.
-Your loop follows a well-paved bike path past the staggering sheer cliffs of the Bauges Mountains that seem to surge dramatically out of the waters.
+Today’s focus is the breathtaking Lake Annecy—Europe’s cleanest lake, thanks to environmental protection measures enacted in the 1960s—and its namesake city.
+Your loop follows a well-paved bike path past the staggering sheer cliffs of the Bauges Mountains, which rise dramatically from the water.

-Shuttle back to the hotel, or join today’s longer option that completes a circumference around the lake.
-Pass a popular lake beach, perhaps dipping your toes in the crystal-clear water, and several lakeside villages steeped in charm.
-In the distance, catch sight of the Aravis Mountains, famous for the hairpin turns and steep bends featured on the Tour de France.
+Afterward, return to the hotel by shuttle, or continue riding on the longer option that completes a full loop around Lake Annecy.
+Along the way, you’ll pass a popular beach—perhaps stop to dip your toes in the crystal-clear water—and several picturesque lakeside villages.
+In the distance, catch a glimpse of the Aravis Mountains, known for their dramatic hairpin turns and steep climbs, often featured in the Tour de France.

-Later, relax and take a dip in the lake, stroll the vegetable gardens by the cloister, or treat yourself to the hotel spa.
-Dinner is at the hotel gourmet restaurant, a delicious meal of French specialties.
+Later, relax with a swim in the lake, stroll the vegetable gardens near the old cloister, or unwind at the hotel spa.
+This evening, enjoy dinner at the hotel’s gourmet restaurant, featuring a delicious menu of French specialties.

 Today's Ride Choices